Chart Color Schemes

 Infrastructure

-Belgrave has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Belgrave has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-No changes can significantly affect an area's performance like alterations to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified zero projects that are expected to impact this area.
-Notable projects include Angliss Hospital Expansion, Dandenong Ranges Environmental Protection Program, South East Melbourne Recycled Water Supply Infrastructure Upgrades, and Yarra Ranges Council Drainage Infrastructure Program.
-The following list details those most likely to be relevant.
+No local infrastructure changes or major projects have been identified by AreaSearch that could impact the area.
+Key projects include Angliss Hospital Expansion, Dandenong Ranges Environmental Protection Program, South East Melbourne Recycled Water Supply Infrastructure Upgrades, and Yarra Ranges Council Drainage Infrastructure Program.

 Professional plan users can use the search below to filter and access additional projects.